mwpeng/pages-on-hexo/source/_posts/2020-08-08-Piona Keyboard Made Easy.md

 * Most commonly played chords are C,F and G.
 * Play base note using left hand.
 * Play whole chard with one hand and the notes of the chord with the other hand.
+* Minor chords pattern: `3,4`
+* Only the middle note is different between Major and Minor chord.
+Move middle finger back one key.
+* Each Major Chord has a related minor chord.
+    * To find the related Minor Chord of Major Chord: count down three
+    * For example: C Major Chord - A Minor Chord